Sa-ba-sh/CircuitSolverFinal/README.md

 * Flexibility to design and simulate any kind of resistive circuit.
 * Can edit the circuit the circuit at any instant of time.
 * Option to save the circuit that you have built, as a PNG file.
-* The internal lgorithm, itself does all the node planning.
+* The internal algorithm, itself does all the node planning.
-* The feature of Undo/Redo and a delete option to efficiently use the canvas for deisgning the circuits.
+* The cool feature of Undo/Redo and a delete option to efficiently use the canvas for deisgning the circuits.
 * You can analyze any kind of resistive circuit.
-* This can solve complicated circuits with any type of controlled sources too.
+* This can solve complicated circuits with any of the controlled sources too.
 * Easy to handle user interface as simple as drag and drop.

 ## Working principle
 We have algorithmically implemented the technique of ***Modified Nodal Analysis (MNA)*** for solving any kind of resistive circuit.
 MNA is an advanced version of the existing principle of nodal analysis, in which some changes are made so as to implement it using any computer program.
-This is our basic implementation of the complete project of a circuit solver.
-In this preliminary version we have just implemented the backend process of MNA.
-Here the user must do all the node planning and enter the correct inputs(number of elements, number of nodes, each element type and it's details) as prompted by the software.
+This is our complete implementation of circuit solver, wherein the user can simply drag the components from the design palette on the editor tab.
+Once you have bought in all the components start making all the connections by connecting the ports.
+Once done in making the connections start the simulator and you get the results instantly.

 ## Instructions
 Computer is the foolest thing in the world, which blindly just processes the inputs that is being fed into it.
 Hence here are few basic instructions that must be followed while using this software.
 The UI is very much simple and it is completely a drag and drop kind of feature in the canvas.